utsav87589/CNN/README.md

 - changed the labels for the image class, to feed to the model
 - made the predictions and checked the metrics

+### Day 3 update

+- used the transfer learning and test for the dataset
+- saved the models for further reverse engineering